YuriDrag/skills-introduction-to-github/PROFILE.md

-Welcome to my GitHub profile! ...
-This Is Yuri
+Welcome to my GitHub profile!